kandelvijaya/website/content/post/promiseIn30Lines.md

 2. Given this basic type, we can linearize async task (networking and animation to name a few).
 3. Hopefully, one can appreciate how simple generalization can be powerful force to allow expressive and declarative programming framework.
-4. Other approaches people came with are Deffered, Future and PromiseKit.
+4. Other approaches people came with are Deferred, Future and PromiseKit.
 They all allow one to generalize async code in one way or another.
 They do provide other features like dispatching on certain threads, catching error and other utility functions.
 The core code is tucked away and has larger surface area than this monadic approach we took.
 To me thats a big win.

 ## 1 more thing